 Savings.
 Ecobee says that you can save an average of 23% on your cooling and heating costs every year with the Ecobee4.

 Meanwhile, the Nest Thermostat E offers you the same level of savings as the 3rd Generation Nest Learning Thermostat, which is 10% to 12% off your heating costs and up to 15% of your cooling costs.
-All in all, you can save around $131 to $145 per year with a Nest E.
+All in all, you can save a big amount per year with a Nest E.

 Alexa interaction.
 Both the Ecobee4 and the Nest Thermostat E work with Amazon Alexa, which means that you can use voice commands to operate your smart thermostat.
 In fact, the Ecobee4 has a built-in Alexa speaker.
 You do not have to buy a separate Alexa speaker because the Ecobee4 works like one.